Stage-VSS/stage/README.md

 ## Install

-1. Run `git clone https://github.com/cafarm/Stage --recursive` in Terminal.app or Git Bash.
+1. Run `git clone https://github.com/cafarm/Stage --recursive` in Terminal or Git Bash.
 2. Add the Stage folder and it's subfolders to the Matlab path.

 ## FAQ